-2. Has active autoimmune disease that has required systemic treatment in past 2 years (i.e., with use of disease modifying agents, corticosteroids or immunosuppressive drugs).
-Replacement therapy (e.g., thyroxine, insulin, or physiologic corticosteroid replacement therapy for adrenal or pituitary insufficiency, etc.) is not considered a form of systemic treatment.
+2. Has an active autoimmune disease that has required systemic treatment within the 2 years prior to the first dose of study treatment (i.e. with use of disease modifying agents, corticosteroids or immunosuppressive drugs).
+Replacement therapy (eg, thyroxine, insulin, or physiologic corticosteroid replacement therapy for adrenal or pituitary insufficiency, etc.) is not considered a form of systemic treatment.
 3. Has a diagnosis of immunodeficiency or is receiving systemic steroid therapy or any other form of immunosuppressive therapy within 7 days prior to the first dose of trial treatment.
 The use of physiologic doses of corticosteroids may be approved after consultation with the Sponsor.
+4. Has known active central nervous system (CNS) metastases and/or carcinomatous meningitis.
+Subjects with previously treated brain metastases may participate provided they have stable brain metastases for at least four weeks prior to the first dose of trial treatment; also, any neurologic symptoms must have returned to baseline.
+See Section 7.1.4.1.1 for additional details.

-4. Has known central nervous system (CNS) metastases and/or carcinomatous meningitis (includes past history or current metastasis).
-5. Has received prior anti-cancer monoclonal antibody (mAb), chemotherapy, targeted small molecule therapy, or radiation therapy within 2 weeks prior to study Day 1.
-The specified 2-week period between last dose of prior therapy and first dose of pembrolizumab is the minimum amount of time required.
-Subjects may not receive study medication less than 2 weeks from the last dose of a prior therapy.
-However, a period of more than 2 weeks may be used if indicated both clinically and due to concern between possible negative interactions between prior therapy and study therapy.
-Subjects must have recovered from adverse events due to a previously administered agent to baseline toxicity grade or to Grade 1 or less prior to enrollment.
+5. Has received prior anti-cancer mAb, chemotherapy, targeted small molecule therapy, or radiation therapy within 2 weeks prior to first dose of trial treatment or who has not recovered (ie, \geq Grade 1 at baseline) from adverse events due to a previously administered agent.
+The specified 2-week period between last dose of prior therapy and first dose of pembrolizumab is the minimum amount of time allowed.
+Subjects may not receive pembrolizumab within less than 2 weeks from the last dose of a prior therapy.
+However, a period of more than 2 weeks may be used if indicated both clinically and due to concern between possible negative interactions between prior therapy and pembrolizumab therapy.

-Note: Subjects with $\leq$ Grade 2 neuropathy or $\leq$ Grade 2 alopecia are an exception to this criterion and may qualify for the study.
+Note: Subjects with \leq Grade 2 neuropathy or \leq Grade 2 alopecia are an exception to this criterion and may qualify for the study cell carcinoma of the skin that has undergone potentially curative therapy, in situ cervical cancer, and in situ or intramucosal pharyngeal cancer.